What causes population growth in Lagos?

 Natural increase along with migration is leading to rapid urban growth in Lagos.

 The population of Lagos is rapidly increasing.
-The main cause of the rapid growth over the past 50 years has been rural to urban migration.
+The main cause of the rapid growth, over the past 50 years has been rural to urban migration.
 People are forced to leave the countryside by push factors such as a lack of jobs and drought.
-They are attracted to Lagos by pull factors such as job opportunities and the change of better paid work.
+They are attracted to Lagos by pull factors such as job opportunities and the change of better-paid

 Natural increase is also a reason for Lagos’ population growth.
 Natural increase occurs when birth rates are higher than death rates.
 The population of Lagos is relatively young hence a high birth rate.

 Over the next few years, there will be a greater proportion of people living in urban environments than rural areas in Nigeria.